ahpraveen/azure-terraform-tutorial/README.md

 This repo give a quick overview of using Infrastructure As Code (Iac) tool - terraform to provision resources in Azure cloud.

+Terraform in a null shell, it is a Infrastructure as code tool.
+It helps you to create, change, destroy infrastructure.
+Terraform requires the configuration file written in Hashicorp Configuration Language (HCL).
+It is declarative, describe the intended goal rather than the steps to reach goal.

 The main.tf is the terraform file that contains configuration to provision infrastructure.

 Pre-requisites: